karltrowbridge1/spotbotDocker/README.md

 ```

-Correctly configure `setup.json` in the working directory.
+A correctly configured `setup.json` setup file is needed.
 The configuration of `setup.json` can be found in the [spotbot2 repository](https://github.com/wildxmxtt/spotbot2).

 ## Running the Container